 Chief Executive Officer

-Under her direction, HealthLinc has expanded services to address the ever-increasing healthcare needs in the communities they serve.
-They currently offer primary medical, pediatric, OB, dental, behavioral health, pharmacy, medical-legal and community outreach services throughout their clinics as well as optometry, chiropractic and podiatry services at some locations with the intent of expanding those services to all locations in the future.
+Under her direction, HealthLinc has expanded services to address the ever-increasing healthcare needs in the communities we serve.
+HealthLinc currently offers primary medical, pediatric, OB, dental, behavioral health, pharmacy, medical-legal and community outreach services throughout our clinics, as well as optometry, chiropractic and podiatry services at some locations with the intent of expanding those services to all locations in the future.
 HealthLinc also has Medically Assisted Treatment (MAT) programs for those suffering from Substance Use Disorder (SUD) and Mobile Integrated Response Teams (MIRT) to deal with the expanding opioid epidemic.

 Chief Branding Officer

-Brandi was named the “Up and Coming Influential Woman of Northwest Indiana in Marketing” in 2013, inducted into the 2015 Northwest Indiana IN Business 20 Under 40 class, and is very active in the Northwest Indiana Region.
-She currently serves on the Boys and Girls Clubs of Northwest Indiana PALS group, the St. Joseph’s Carmelite Guild, the board of directors for Housing Opportunities and the Valparaiso Parks Department Foundation Board.
+Brandi was named the “Up and Coming Influential Woman of Northwest Indiana in Marketing” in 2013, inducted into the 2015 Northwest Indiana IN Business 20 Under 40 class and is very active in the Northwest Indiana Region.
+She currently serves on the Boys and Girls Clubs of Northwest Indiana PALS group, the St. Joseph’s Guild (Carmelite), the board of directors for Housing Opportunities and the Valparaiso Parks Department Foundation Board.
 Brandi also dedicates time to various volunteer roles in her community and serves on the Guest Connections team at Calvary Church.
-She enjoys experiencing new adventures, hiking, and traveling.
-Brandi and her dog, Charles reside in Valparaiso.
+She enjoys experiencing new adventures, hiking and traveling.
+Brandi and her dogs Sadie and Lizard, and her foster puppy Chewbarka, reside in Valparaiso.

 Director of Administrative Support

-Paula Armour graduated from Valparaiso University receiving her Bachelor of Science in Civil Engineering.
+Paula Armour graduated from Valparaiso University receiving her Bachelor of Science in civil engineering.
 She has an extensive background of working in the public sector as well as working with her alma mater in the admissions office.
-Paula joined our team at HealthLinc in 2017 as the Director of Administrative Support.
-Her previous experience in management helps make her a great team leader within our organization.
-Paula helps run our day to day operations and is willing to help anyone, both staff and patients included.
+Paula joined our team at HealthLinc in 2017 as the director of administrative support.
+Her previous experience in management helps make her a great team leader within the organization.
+Paula helps run the day to day operations and is willing to help anyone, both staff and patients included.